Metro Bank

 Once you’re registered, you get:

-• Account.
+• Bank account.
 It’s a full UK current account, including direct debits and overdraft options.

 • Mastercard contactless debit card.
-If you apply in person, they’ll print it instantly for you, otherwise they’ll send it over to your address.
+If you apply in person, Metro Bank will print your card instantly for you, otherwise the bank will send it over to your address.

 • App.
 You can use it to manage all of your Metro Bank accounts.
 It looks clean and tidy and it includes spending summaries and Insights, a feature that creates personalised spending reports on your money habits.